aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/java/sending-emails/creating-html-formatted-emails/_index.md

 ### How can I handle email delivery status and tracking when sending HTML emails?
 Aspose.Email for Java offers features for handling email delivery status notifications (DSNs) and tracking email delivery.
 You can implement logic to track email opens, bounces, and other delivery-related events.
 ### Where can I find additional resources and documentation for Aspose.Email for Java?
-You can find comprehensive documentation, tutorials, and examples on the official Aspose.Email for Java API documentation page: [Aspose.Email for Java API Documentation](https://reference.aspose.com/email/java/)
+You can find comprehensive documentation, tutorials, and examples on the Aspose.Email for Java API documentation page: [Aspose.Email for Java API Documentation](https://reference.aspose.com/email/java/)